forrestjacobs/forrestjacobs.com/content/nixos-on-wsl.md

 before upgrading to a version of NixOS on WSL that supports it?

 [^2]: Thanks to [this Stack Exchange answer](https://superuser.com/a/1334839) for pointing me in the right direction.
+You don't have to follow the instructions in this post -- NixOS on WSL already mounts Windows's drives with the necessary options.

 [^3]: Thanks to [this GitHub issue](https://github.com/nix-community/NixOS-WSL/issues/192) for alerting me to the
       problem.